 Explore the arts

-The CVRD’s Arts and Culture Division operates the Cowichan Performing Arts Centre, and fosters collaboration, networking and partnerships between regional artists and arts organizations.
-The division also supports Cowichan Culture a “go to” website that includes an arts events calendar and an artist directory and resource guide.
+The CVRD’s Arts and Culture Division operates the Cowichan Performing Arts Centre.
+Which fosters collaboration, networking and partnerships between regional artists and arts organizations.
+The division also supports Cowichan Culture, the “go to” website for art in Cowichan.
+It includes an events calendar, an artist directory and a resource guide.

 Cowichan information and resources